-The significant accounting policies that have been used in the preparation of these consolidated financial statements are summarised below.
+AASB 101.114 (b)The significant accounting policies that have been used in the preparation of these consolidatedAASB 101.117 (b)financial statements are summarised below1.

 AASB 101.117 (a) The consolidated financial statements have been prepared using the measurement bases specified by Australian Accounting Standards for each type of asset, liability, income and expense.
 The measurement bases are more fully described in the accounting policies below.